Saturday, November 15, 2025

 • Visit participating businesses to collect your heart tag and explore what they offer, all day;

-• meet Rhubarb Theatre’s Queen of Hearts, accompanied by the Mad Hatter, from 10am until 1pm – and see if you can charm her enough to receive one of 100 free roses kindly sponsored by Interflora;
+• meet Rhubarb Theatre’s Queen of Hearts, accompanied by the Mad Hatter, from 10am until 1pm – and see if you can charm her enough to receive one of 100 free roses sponsored by Interflora;

 • have your portrait drawn for free by a caricature artist, between 10am and 1pm;